kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) A launch operator may use a collision avoidance analysis for 12 hours from the time that United States Strategic Command determines the state vectors of the manned or mannable orbiting objects.
 If a launch operator needs an updated collision avoidance analysis due to a launch delay, the launch operator must file the request with United States Strategic Command at least 12 hours prior to the beginning of the new launch window.

 \(4\) For every 90 minutes, or portion of 90 minutes, that pass between the time United States Strategic Command last determined the state vectors of the orbiting objects, a launch operator must expand each wait in a launch window by subtracting 15 seconds from the start of the wait in the launch window and adding 15 seconds to the end of the wait in the launch window.
-A launch operator must incorporate all the resulting waits in the launch window into its flight commit criteria established as required by §417.113.
+A launch operator must incorporate all the resulting waits in the launch window into its flight commit criteria established as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]].

 \(c\) *Information required.* A launch operator must prepare a collision avoidance analysis worksheet for each launch using a standardized format that contains the input data required by this paragraph.
 A launch operator must file the input data with United States Strategic Command for the purposes of completing a collision avoidance analysis.
-A launch operator must file the input data with the FAA as part of the license application process as required by §415.115 of this chapter.
+A launch operator must file the input data with the FAA as part of the license application process as required by [[Volume 4/C Licensing/0415 Launch license.md#§415.115   Flight safety.|§415.115]] of this chapter.

 \(1\) *Launch information.* A launch operator must file the following launch information: